 "13 making void the word of God by your tradition, which ye have delivered: and many such like things ye do."
 (Mark 7:13)

-(Tradition is serious!
+(Have you ever considered the danger of holding to tradition?
 Jesus said the Pharisees made the word of God that brings understanding VOID (unprofitable) because of their tradition.
-Does man-made tradition have a reason WHY?
-YES, having a Right WHAT without a Right WHY makes God's word void.
-If your answers come from "man's way of thinking" then you are following tradition.
-If your reason for your beliefs is "that's just the way it is" you could potentially make the word of God VOID!)
+Does man-made tradition have a reason why?
+Having a Right WHAT without a Right WHY makes God's Word void.
+If what you believe comes from "man's way of thinking" then you are following tradition.
+If the reason for your beliefs are, "That's just the way it is" you could potentially make the word of God void.)

 "12 For the word of God is living, and active, and sharper than any two-edged sword, and piercing even to the dividing of soul and spirit, of both joints and marrow, and quick to discern the thoughts and intents of the heart.